Flowpack/media-ui/Readme.md

 ### Interface

 This module uses React for the implementation of the UI.
-Currently, most parts of the application are implemented as feature based packages in the `Resources/Private/JavaScript` folder.
+Currently, most parts of the application are implemented as feature based packages in the `packages` folder.
 In future releases the code will be further split into smaller packages.

 ### State management